Couples for Christ: Membership and sections

-Module Three - Living a Spirit-filled Christian Life

-Household Groups

-Household groups or simply 'households' meet once a week or bi-weekly.
-Each member of the household is encouraged to host meetings at their home, when not held in Church meeting spaces.
-A household group operates as a 'family of families'.
-Household meetings can be conducted as pastoral or fellowship.

 Evangelization Approaches

 Christian Life Program Revised

 In 2014, an update of the Christian Life Program has been released to reflect that CFC is explicitly Catholic, truly global, and devotedly Marian.

 ANCOP

 ANCOP stands for Answering the Cry of the Poor.
 It is an umbrella program made for the purpose of consolidating CFC's efforts in 'Building the Church of the Poor,' essentially a social outreach undertaking.
 Shelter-building for the poor and child-education sponsorship are among its dominant sub-programs.
 Certain aspects affecting the society are also being addressed through the ANCOP program, such as health, education, livelihood and community development activities.

 As a social outreach program, ANCOP also involves sectors such as migrants and their families, uniformed personnel, those in prison, and environment stakeholders.
 Through ANCOP, sub-organizations like cooperatives and mini-programs like The Cornerstone have materialized.

 Cornerstone

 This is a program of CFC and its Family ministries in the cooperation with Ateneo Center for Educational Development.
 The main objective of this program is to help grades 2 and 3 students in public schools on how to read and understand English.
 SFC members take the lead in teaching the students and providing them Values formation activities.